angelogalantiscuola/IT/python/OOP/UML_class_diagram.md

 @enduml
 ```

-- An Association represents a "using" relationship between two or more classes.
-It is a structural relationship, in that it specifies that objects of one class are connected to objects of another and does not represent behaviour.
-In the context of PlantUML and UML diagrams, the `--` symbol is used to denote an association relationship between two classes.
+2. **Association:** A class is associated with another class when there is a connection between them.
+An Association represents a "using" relationship between two or more classes.
+It specifies that objects of one class are connected to objects of another In the context of PlantUML and UML diagrams, the `--` symbol is used to denote an association relationship between two classes.

 ```plantuml
 @startuml